aditiV28/school-management-system/README.md

 Installation
 1. Clone the repository
-2. install dependencies
-3. Set up environment variables
-4. Start the server
+2. Run the command docker compose --build
+3. Application started

 For API endpoints and documentation, error handling and input-output expected formats please refer to the openapi.yml file under /utils.
 Copy-paste the openapi.yml file into a swagger editor (https://editor.swagger.io/) to get a better understanding.